tensorpack/tensorpack/docs/tutorial/trainer.md

            callbacks=[...]
          )

 # start training (with a slow trainer.
-See 'tutorials - Input Sources' for details):
+See 'tutorials - Input Pipeline' for details):
 # SimpleTrainer(config).train()

 # start training with queue prefetch: